What Are Safety Objectives in Aviation SMS

 - “Develop a positive, non-punitive hazard reporting culture.”

 Each safety goal may have multiple safety objectives that allow your organization to account for that each goal.
-In the case of our example safety goal above, you could create several different objectives that help account for and measure performance of that goal, such as:
+In the case of our example safety goal above, you could create several different objectives that help account for and measure the performance of that goal, such as:

 - Reduce average day for hazard reporting for new employees to less than 14 days; and